 EMPLOYERS ARE TO BE AWARE that the conditions of seasonal housing is one of the main non-compliant items Integrity Services finds.
-An LMIA can be placed on hold as a result of unacceptable housing.
+An LMIA can be suspended for non-compliance, including unacceptable seasonal housing.

 INSPECT WITHIN AN 8 MONTH PERIOD PRIOR TO SUBMITTING AN LMIA

 Effective 01 January 2018, Employment and Social Development Canada (ESDC) implemented a standard where employers are required to obtain a housing inspection report within the 8 month period prior to Service Canada receiving the LMIA application.

 • the housing provided to temporary foreign agricultural workers has been inspected

 • all conditions on the housing inspection report have been addressed

 These additional requirements will include that the housing inspection report must:

 • have all relevant sections completed